zhen8838/K210_Yolo_framework/README.md

 -   [x] Real-time display recall and precision
 -   [x] Easy to use with other datasets
 -   [x] Support multiple model backbones and expand more
+-   [x] Support n number of output layers and m anchors
 -   [x] Support model weight pruning
 -   [x] Portable model to kendryte [K210](https://kendryte.com/) chip
 # Training on Voc